We welcome and value your feedback on our services as we recognise that this helps us to identify those aspects of our service where we can improve.

 Please be assured your care and treatment provided by the Trust will not be affected as a result of making a complaint.

-The notes below are a brief guide to our complaints procedure, if you would like more information please do not hesitate to contact our complaints team on 01483 464831.
+The notes below are a brief guide to our complaints procedure, if you would like more information please do not hesitate to contact our Complaints Team.

 Will the Chief Executive see my complaint?